DavidYKay/fourclojure/README.md

 # fourclojure

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+My attempts at the problems at www.4clojure.com

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 David Kay

 Distributed under the Eclipse Public License, the same as Clojure.